 I’m going to let you in on a secret; I do have a degree!
 But it’s not in art.

 I have a Bachelor's degree in Computer Science.
-I took student loans, and in return I learned many things about software and coding, about computer hardware and about logic.
+I took on student loans, and in return I learned many things about software and coding, about computer hardware and about logic.

 I should have taken my time, really thought about what I wanted to study, and done thorough research into the different courses I was interested in.

-And now I’m a freelance artist, with no art degree.
+And now I’m a Freelance Artist, with no art degree.

 Why get a degree?